 - Heat 1 tablespoon Roasted Garlic Grapeseed Oil in a 12-inch nonstick skillet over medium-high heat.
 Add the brisket and sear pieces on all sides until browned.
 Transfer to a slow cooker.
 Reduce skillet heat to medium, add the onions, and saute for 7-10 minutes or until browned and softened.

-- Add Ethiopian Spice Blend, crushed tomatoes, and beef broth; stir to combine.
+- Add Curry Seasoning, crushed tomatoes, and beef broth; stir to combine.
 Bring to a simmer before transferring to the slow cooker.
 Cover slow cooker and cook on high for 4 hours.
 Remove cover and continue cooking for 2 hours or until brisket is tender and shred with a fork.
 Right before serving, prepare the Swiss chard.

 - Remove the leaves and discard the stems.
 Cut leaves into 2-inch pieces.
 Heat remaining 2 tablespoons Roasted Garlic Grapeseed Oil in a 12-inch nonstick skillet over medium heat.
 Add Swiss chard and saute until wilted.
 Season with salt and pepper if desired.